Collections Agencies, Collections Laws and Your State's Statute

 What is my liability in a debt being bought by collection agency?

-First, you need to learn about the collections process.
+First, learn about the collections process.
 Next, you need to learn if you have any legal means to disclaim responsibility for the debt.
 Third, you need to determine if the statute of limitations on collecting the debt has passed.
 Finally, if you are responsible for the debt, you need to consider your options for resolving the debt.
 Let us look at each of these issues separately.

 Collections Process